History of Belfast: Plantation of Ulster

 In 1603, after the rebellion, Gaelic chieftain Conn O'Neill (son of Hugh O'Neill, Earl of Tyrone) was holding a Christmas feast at his stronghold of Castlereagh.
 After three days of revelry, he and his guests ran out of wine and he ordered his men into the village of Belfast to steal more drink.
 O'Neill's men got into a quarrel then skirmished with English soldiers en route, killing one of them.
 O'Neill was subsequently arrested for "making war against the Queen's soldiers" and thrown into a dungeon at Carrickfergus Castle.
 O'Neill was then sentenced to death for the wine incident.
 A secret agreement between O'Neill, Richard Hamilton and Hugh Montgomery, a Scottish lord, saw O'Neill escape from imprisonment.
 Hamilton seduced the daughter of O'Neill's jailer and Montgomery had Lady O'Neill smuggle in rope inside a large cheese wheel.
 O'Neill then used the rope to escape down the sea cliff side of the castle, where a boat was waiting.
-Impressed by his daring, the newly crowned King James I offered O'Neill a pardon on condition he honour his terms with the Scottish lords who helped him escape and divide his lands in Ulster between himself, Montgomery and Hamilton.
+Impressed by his daring, the newly crowned James I offered O'Neill a pardon on condition he honour his terms with the Scottish lords who helped him escape and divide his lands in Ulster between himself, Montgomery and Hamilton.
 O'Neill kept the land Belfast was on.
 Montgomery, in turn, encouraged the migration of common people from Scotland to Ulster.
-When King James became aware of this popular movement, he officially involved the monarchy.
+When James I became aware of this popular movement, he officially involved the monarchy.
 James decided to make the already occurring human migration royal policy and escalated its pace and scale.

 The 1st Baron Chichester, Lord Deputy of Ireland from 1605 until 1616.

 In 1605, Sir Arthur Chichester was appointed Lord Deputy of Ireland by James I. He was already serving as Governor of Carrickfergus in 1598 after his brother, Sir John Chichester, was killed in the Battle of Carrickfergus.
 Chichester was later granted lands that included Carrickfergus, Belfast and the Lagan Valley.
 Belfast was still a small village (with one inn) that had been affected by the Nine Years' War.
 At that time, Belfast consisted mostly of Scots, English and Manx who lived in timber houses.
 Chichester was determined to transform the village into a proper town and set about finding ways to develop the area.
 He brought masons and smiths over from Britain and ordered the firing of over a million bricks for new construction.